-Craig Allen's Fun Facts: "One Thing Leads To Another" by the Fixx
+'One Thing Leads To Another' by the Fixx: Craig Allen's Fun Facts

 In the years after our spotlight song, more albums of new music would be produced every few years.

-A rarity in Rock 'N' Roll, the original 4-man lineup (Curnin, Woods, Greenall and West-Oram) would stay together all these years...with the help of a few contributing session artists, as well!
+A rarity in Rock 'N' Roll, the original 4-man lineup (Curnin, Woods, Greenall, and West-Oram) would stay together all these years...with the help of a few contributing session artists, as well.

-Longtime bassist Dan Brown rejoined the band in 2008...as the Fixx celebrated 25 years of making music, with the release of a double-CD, "Twenty Fifth Anniversary Anthology."
+Longtime bassist Dan Brown rejoined the band in 2008...as the Fixx celebrated 25 years of making music, with the release of a double-CD, "Twenty-Fifth Anniversary Anthology."

 And, with the classic lineup intact, the Fixx released their 10th studio album, "Beautiful Friction" in July 2012.

-What is the band up to now?
-They tour quite a bit...all size venues...
+So, what is the band up to now?
+They tour...all size venues...

-Plus, the Fixx is very active on social media!
-Check them out here!
+Plus, the Fixx is active on social media.
+Check them out here.

 One more Fun Fact: